top of page

 Or spiralling into the same defensive patterns again and again.

-Meaning, in a private space, with a coach, you can recondition your emotional reflexes, learn to master your own emotions, regulate your nervous system, and feel back in control - so you can start to build secure attachment from the inside out.
+Meaning, in a private space, with an advisor, you can practice new responses, learn to master your own emotions, regulate your nervous system, and feel back in control - so you can start to build a secure foundation from the inside out.
+From that place, talking to your partner will feel so much easier and healthier, not to mention more productive.

 But it's nearly impossible to make strategic decisions about the relationship when you're spiraling.